pivotal/docs-tap/scc/blue-green-with-packageinstall.hbs.md

-# Use blue-green deployment with Contour and PackageInstall
+# Use blue-green deployment with Contour and PackageInstall (alpha)

 Blue-green deployment is an application delivery model that gradually transfers user traffic from one version of an app to a later version while both are